mandrasch/ddev-wp-groundstation/README.md

 # DDEV WP Groundstation 🛰️

+⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️

+## Description

 - Starting a new child theme?
 - Scared a wordpress update will break your old site?
-- Looking for a simple workflow to git-control your child theme?
+- Looking for a simple workflow to git-control the child theme of a site?

-DDEV WP Groundstation provides custom commands to work with Wordpress, git an DDEV.
+**DDEV WP Groundstation provides custom commands to empower you to work professionally with Wordpress, git an DDEV.**

-⚠️ Status: Work in progress, use at own risk 👷‍♀️⚠️

 **Why not just use DDEVs built-in wordpress support?** *DDEV is a great toolbox, but it implements Wordpress with the [roots/bedrock-Boilerplate](https://ddev.readthedocs.io/en/stable/users/cli-usage/#wordpress-quickstart) (composer).
 This starter works without composer since composer is not officially supported by Wordpress Core.*